Buying a property in Greece is easy. Everyone can buy property in Greece despite the country where he or she is from.

-As long as you have concluded to the property you want to buy the following steps follow :
+As long as you have concluded on the property you want to buy the following steps follow :

 Step 1: Purchase agreement

-Drafting a pre-contract, otherwise known as a purchase agreement, which is not mandatory in Greece but recommended to protect the seller’s and buyer’s interests.
+Drafting a pre-contract, otherwise known as a purchase agreement, is not mandatory in Greece but is recommended to protect the seller’s and buyer’s interests.

 What is a purchase agreement?
 It’s a document that essentially removes the property from the listings, lets the seller know that the buyer is serious, and includes all the terms and conditions that must be respected throughout the purchase process.
 The buyer will need to hire a lawyer, at their own expense, to draft the purchase agreement.
-At this stage, anywhere between two to five per cent of the negotiated purchase price must be paid to the seller as a deposit, up front, which will then be deducted upon full transaction.
+At this stage, anywhere between two to five percent of the negotiated purchase price must be paid to the seller as a deposit, upfront, which will then be deducted upon complete transaction.

-We can provide you with an experienced lawyer among those that we cooperate for many years succesfully.
+We can provide you with an experienced lawyer among those with whom we have cooperated for many years successfully.
 All our clients are satisfied with their services.

 Some clauses that must be incorporated in the purchase agreement are:

 – the property’s title is free of any restrictions or liens otherwise the deposit will be returned to the buyer;

 – the timeline and next steps until purchase completion;

 – what happens to the deposit in case of non-compliance with the clauses in the purchase agreement or if the seller changes their mind.